 Nádasdy Tamás

-The Hungarian Estates held a Diet in Besztercebánya (Banská Bystrica) in February and in March 1542 where they elected Báthory András as Chief Captain of the Country.
-Now, there were two Chief Captains but their role was separated.
-Chief Captain Perényi owned his lands mainly in the northern part of the kingdom so he was supposed to control the areas north and east of the Danube River while Báthory`s domains were mainly in the South-Trans Danubian Region so he was put in charge of the Trans-Danubian Region.
-Soon, Perényi was arrested by the king in October, the lord was accused of plotting with the Turks.
+In February and March 1542, the Hungarian Estates held a diet in Besztercebánya (Banská Bystrica), where they elected Báthory András as the country’s chief captain.
+Now there were two chief captains, but their roles were separated.
+Chief Captain Perényi owned his lands mainly in the northern part of the kingdom, so he was supposed to control the areas north and east of the Danube River, while Báthory’s domains were mainly in the southern Trans-Danubian region, so he was put in charge of the Trans-Danubian region.
+Soon Perényi was arrested by the king in October, the lord was accused of conspiring with the Turks.

 Nádasdy and Tinódi Lantos Sebestyén, the lutist

-As the Ottoman attacks were going on, his title had to be given to someone, though.
-The Estates met in Pozsony in November where they elected Nádasdy Tamás as Chief Captain.
-Accordingly, the king appointed him in his letter of 23 December 1542.
-Nádasdy was allowed to keep 500 cavalrymen but in addition to this, the king gave him 1,000 riders and 1,000 infantrymen.
-As Nádasdy`s domains were in the Trans-Danubian Region, he exchanged his captaincy’s area with Báthory.
-Báthory took up his headquarters in East Hungary.
+As the Ottoman attacks continued, his title had to be given to someone.
+The estates met in November in Pozsony (Pressburg, Bratislava), where they elected Nádasdy Tamás as the chief captain.
+Accordingly, the king appointed him in his letter of December 23, 1542.
+Nádasdy was allowed to keep 500 cavalrymen, but the king also gave him 1,000 horsemen and 1,000 infantrymen.
+Since Nádasdy’s dominions were in the Trans-Danubian region, he exchanged the area of his captaincy with Báthory.
+Báthory took his headquarters in Eastern Hungary.

 Hungary in 1550

-Their tasks were to block the smaller Ottoman raids and to bring relief to the minor Borderland castles when they were besieged.
-They were in charge of the military affairs in the counties they controlled as well as leading the armed noblemen who were obliged to serve in times of war.
-The Diet voted for a military tax every year to support their expenses.
+They were responsible for stopping minor Ottoman raids and helping the smaller castles in the Borderlands when they were under siege.
+They were in charge of the military affairs of the counties they controlled and led the armed nobles who had to serve in times of war.
+The Diet voted for a military tax each year to support their expenses.

 a Hungarian nobleman from the 16th century

-Nevertheless, these troops proved to be insufficient to guard the Frontier effectively.
-It was the reason why Nádasdy had to invest money from his own pocket to pay for his soldiers and castles, not to mention the spy network and all the additional costs.
-The 2,000 soldiers offered by the king were not always available, either.
-He got a lot fewer men from the king but in spite of this, the Chief Captain did his best.
+However, these troops proved insufficient to effectively guard the border.
+As a result, Nádasdy had to invest money from his own pocket to pay for his soldiers and castles, not to mention the spy network and all the additional costs.
+The 2,000 soldiers offered by the king were not always available.
+The king gave him far fewer men, but the captain still did his best.

 a Hungarian nobleman in the 16th century